 Mua Tala Hotel El Nido

-This huge resort is, as of today, the only option that’s really worth it if you want to stay on Las Cabañas Beach, which, as you know, is just 15 minutes by tricycle from El Nido Town and with more and more dining options.
-Meticulously designed rooms with sea views of El Nido’s islands, an infinity pool, hammocks on one of the best beaches in the area… what more could you ask for?
-If you want to splurge on this trip to the Philippines, this is a great option, though budget about $180 for a double room.
+For now, this large resort is the only option we think is truly worth it if you want to stay on Las Cabañas Beach, which, as you know, is just 15 minutes by tricycle from El Nido Town and has more and more dining options nearby.
+Meticulously designed rooms with sea views over El Nido’s islands, an infinity pool, hammocks on one of the best beaches in the area… what more could you ask for?
+If you want to splurge on this trip to the Philippines, this is a great option, although you should budget about $180 for a double room.

 More luxury hotels in El Nido

-As we said, the selection of luxury hotels in El Nido is large, and we’d say it’s the place in the entire country with the most of this type.
+As we mentioned, there’s a large selection of luxury hotels in El Nido, and we’d say it’s the place in the country with the highest concentration of this type of property.
 Here are some extra alternatives:

-• Vellago Resort: located on Seven Commandos Beach, one of the best beaches in El Nido, and only accessible by boat.
-Its sea‑view rooms are a true fantasy, as is its bar/restaurant.
+- Vellago Resort: located on Seven Commandos Beach, one of the best beaches in El Nido, and only accessible by boat.
+Its sea-view rooms are dreamy, as is its bar/restaurant.
 Prices from $350 with breakfast included.
-You can snoop here.
+Have a look here.

-• Matinloc Island Resort: located on the island of the same name in an incredible setting, here you also have rooms in the style of Lagen or Miniloc, though with slightly less exclusive service.
+- Matinloc Island Resort: located on the island of the same name in an incredible setting, you’ll also find rooms here in a style similar to Lagen or Miniloc, although the service feels slightly less exclusive.
 Take a look from this link.

-• The Funny Lion El Nido: a chain that’s gradually launching more properties in Palawan and we like it a lot for its modern facilities and service.
+- The Funny Lion El Nido: part of a chain that’s gradually opening more properties in Palawan, and one that we really like for its modern facilities and service.
 This one is in El Nido Town itself, so the setting isn’t as incredible as the previous ones, but you’ll like it if you want something central with a pool.
-See here.
+See it here.

 Hotels around El Nido: Nacpan Beach, Sibaltan and Darocotan

-As we mentioned above, if you have more days in this part of Palawan, you might be interested in a getaway to alternative spots.
-So here we’re going to give you some hotel recommendations in Nacpan Beach, Sibaltan and the lesser‑known island of Darocotan.
+As we mentioned above, if you have more days in this part of Palawan, you might be interested in a getaway to some lesser-visited spots.
+So here are some hotel recommendations in Nacpan Beach, Sibaltan and the lesser-known island of Darocotan.

 Where to stay in Nacpan Beach

-If you’re thinking of staying a few days on this beautiful, kilometers‑long beach, there are more and more accommodation options.
-From hostels with music until late at night to very deluxe glamping options.
+If you’re thinking of staying a few days on this beautiful, kilometers-long beach, there are more and more accommodation options.
+From hostels with music playing until late at night to high-end glamping options.
 Here are our recommendations:

-• Nacpan Beach Glamping: a 2019 addition with spectacular glamping cabins that have everything.
-Air conditioning, safe, mosquito net… It’s expensive, but worth it.
+- Nacpan Beach Glamping: opened in 2019 and has spectacular glamping cabins with everything you need.
+Think air conditioning, a safe, a mosquito net… It’s expensive, but worth it.

-• Eco Sanctuaries Nature Lodge Nacpan Beach: we were lucky enough to stay here for a night just recently and it was pure fantasy—like going back to the Philippines of 2010 that we first discovered.
-These cabins (only 3) are at the end of Nacpan, where there’s nothing else, and you’ll sleep to the sound of the waves, relax, and, above all, enjoy one of the best beaches in the Philippines almost in total privacy.
+- Eco Sanctuaries Nature Lodge Nacpan Beach: we were lucky enough to stay here for a night recently and it was an absolute dream—like going back to the Philippines we first discovered in 2010.
+These cabins (there are only three) are at the end of Nacpan, where there’s almost nothing else around, and you can fall asleep to the sound of the waves, and best of all, enjoy one of the best beaches in the Philippines almost in total privacy.
 Seriously, don’t miss it.
-And if you don’t believe us, check out the photos below—they’re from the cabin where we stayed:
+And if you need proof, check out the photos below—they’re from the cabin where we stayed:

 Where to stay in Sibaltan

-Sibaltan is on the opposite coast from El Nido and is a super quiet, undeveloped village—that’s where its charm lies.
-Although the beach isn’t spectacular, it’s a pleasant place to enjoy a couple of days of relaxation, go diving with mantas, or do a pretty alternative island hopping.
-Also, if you do kitesurfing, you should know it’s one of the best places to practice this sport in the Philippines.
-Here are our places to stay in Sibaltan:
+Sibaltan is on the opposite side of the peninsula from El Nido Town and is a super quiet, undeveloped village—and that’s exactly where its charm lies.
+Although the beach isn’t spectacular, it’s a pleasant place to enjoy a couple of days of relaxation, go diving with manta rays, or do a more offbeat island-hopping tour.
+Also, if you kitesurf, you should know it’s one of the best places to do it in the Philippines.
+Here are our recommended places to stay in Sibaltan:

-• Ursula Beach Club: this is where we stayed for 4 nights and enjoyed it like kids in a little cabin perched on the hill.
-The family who run this place are LOVELY and some of their children have worked at some of the country’s best resorts, so they offer service at that level but, obviously, at a much better price.
-For now, they only have 3 rooms, so book fast because it’s the best in Sibaltan.
+- Ursula Beach Club: this is where we stayed for 4 nights and had the best time in a little cabin perched on a hill.
+The family who run this place are LOVELY and some of their children have worked at some of the country’s best resorts, so they offer that level of service, but at a much better price.
+For now, they only have three rooms, so book quickly because it’s the best in Sibaltan.

 Find out everything in our Sibaltan Guide.